A Beautiful Cabinet with Pieced Sliding Doors

-Don’t let the pieced doors fool you into thinking that this cabinet is not an easy build… The DIY plans to build a Simone Sideboard feature sliding doors with a glass or Plexiglas panel behind a lattice-type of frame with a large shelf inside.
-The doors are pieced with 1/2″ thick craft boards and 1×2 framing.
-This is a super-easy build that can be completed in a weekend!
+Don’t be deceived by the pieced doors, this cabinet is actually a breeze to build!
+The DIY plans for the Simone Sideboard include sliding doors with a lovely glass or Plexiglas panel, all held together by a charming lattice-style frame.
+Inside, you’ll find a spacious shelf for all your storage needs.
+The doors are made with 1/2″ thick craft boards and 1×2 framing, making it a super-easy project that you can finish in just one weekend!

 - 1″ pocket hole screws